scirafra/historical-racing-manager/README.md

 ## License

-This project is released under the [MIT License](./LICENSE).
+This project is released under the [MIT License](./LICENCE).
-See the LICENSE file for details.
+See the LICENCE file for details.

 ## Author